CloudGenix/cloudgenix_config/README.md

  - **Option 2 Github:** Download files to a local directory, manually run `pull_site.py` and `do_site.py` scripts.

 #### Token:
-- When using an authentication token in "cloudgenix_settings.py", make sure "IP Session Lock" is disabled for the user creating the token.
+- When using an authentication token, make sure "IP Session Lock" is disabled for the user creating the token.
 This setting can be validated on the Prisma SD-WAN portal under the User Administration settings.
 Leaving this setting at default may cause authentication to fail.
 - To generate your Token for a given Tenant, you need to go to System Administration > Auth Tokens > Create Auth Token.